-ATC has proudly been collaborating with YouTube channel HipHopMadness since Spring 2019 to bring investigative hip-hop writing to visual life.
-This piece is a lightly-edited transcript of a video soon to be released by HipHopMadness.
+ATC collaborated with YouTube channel HipHopMadness to bring investigative hip-hop writing to visual life.
+This piece is a lightly-edited transcript of a video by HipHopMadness.
+Watch it here.

 There is a lot to admire about the rise of Grime culture.
 Compared to American hip-hop, it’s very young: born in the early 2000s as opposed to the 1970s birth decade of American rap.
 To go from local subculture to the global stage in less than 20 years is impressive, much like the explosion of American hip-hop in the 1990s.
 Even more impressive are some of the key details of Grime, including the formation of pirate or bootleg radio stations in order to spread the music, almost like a broadcast version of early 2000s internet mixtape culture in the States.